valette/ACVD/Readme.md

 ###  Simple compilation HowTo under Linux ###
 	git clone https://github.com/valette/ACVD.git
 	cd ACVD
-	cmake . -DCMAKE_BUILD_TYPE=Release -DUSE_MULTITHREADING=true
+	cmake . -DCMAKE_BUILD_TYPE=Release
 	make

-the executables (ACVD, ACVDQ and AnisotropicRemeshingQ should be found under the "bin" subdirectory)
+the executables (ACVD, ACVDQ, AnisotropicRemeshingQ and others should be found under the "bin" subdirectory)

 ### Note for window$ users ###
 if you get this compilation error :